How to Organize a Successful Public Relations Event

 • Create a visual library for several months

-Organizing a public relations event is not just about smooth logistics: it’s a strategic tool serving a brand.
+Organizing a public relations event isn't simply well-oiled logistics: it's a strategic tool serving a brand.

 When done well, it creates: